-While this has inevitably resulted in the production upgrade and constructions of the roulette wheels that are advertised as impossible to predict, laws of physics have remained unconquered, ever creating new patterns of probability and constantly proving that there is no randomness in our universe.
-When it comes to roulette, the main principle of the spins predictability is a phenomenon called Dominant Diamonds.
+While this has inevitably resulted in the production upgrade and constructions of the roulette wheels that are advertised as impossible to predict, the laws of physics have remained unconquered.
+Creating new patterns of probability and constantly proving that there is no randomness in our universe.
+The main principle of roulette spins predictability is a phenomenon called Dominant Diamonds.

 Taking a closer look at the ball during the spins, one will notice that it tends to hit some Diamonds more that others – an effect virtually impossible to avoid mostly due to ball track damage caused by friction.
 In most cases, the wheel will have two Diamonds that will “communicate” with the ball more than others.

 The most important factors relevant to Dominant Diamonds are:

 The ball track in roulette is the part of the wheel on which the ball spins before it settles into the pockets.
 It is very closely related to the Dominant Diamond effect.

 Usually made out of plastic coated wood, the track is susceptible to damage caused by the ball, regardless of the level of wheel maintenance.
 Delicate fractures in the wood are bound to occur even if the wheel is rotated on a regular basis.
 Every such imperfection will inevitably influence the ball and direct it to a certain Diamond.
 Of course, the ball track damage will occur much faster if the wheel is used sporadically, however, frequent usage will not prevent the damage from occurring, although it will postpone it.
 The casinos are well aware of that, which has lead to an increased demand for a more resistant ball track, such as Velstone ball tracks.